Skip to main content

 Our collection of day walks venture in to remote gorges and sparkling waterfalls, as well as visit ancient rock-art seen by very few visitors.
 The upgraded semi-permanent campsites encourage travellers to relax in idyllic tropical surrounds.
 The itinerary varies to make the most of the season, choosing the best walks and waterfalls as the wet season floodwaters recede and access opens up.
 You will return to Darwin having enjoyed a complete adventure across the full range of tropical wilderness of Australia's Top End.

 Our journey begins with a Darwin accommodation pick-up between 7-7:30am and travels south-east to Kakadu National Park.
 On the way we meet with Wulna Aboriginal elders for a traditional welcome to country, followed by morning tea, damper and a chance to discuss culture, or take a walk by the billabong.
 In the afternoon, after a scrumptious lunch, we visit a highlight of the Park, the world famous Ubirr Rock and enjoy the stunning walk past numerous breathtaking art sites that lead to the top of Ubirr rock and the awe inspiring view across the flood plains over northern Kakadu and to Arnhem land.
-In the late afternoon we drive south into in the heart of Kakadu National Park to our Dajarradjin Billabong camp.
+In the late afternoon we drive south into in the heart of Kakadu National Park to our Djarradjin Billabong camp.
 After choosing your tent and enjoying a shower, we relax around the campfire and enjoy a delicious evening meal.
-Walking distance: 3km Approx drive time: 6 hours spread over the day. meals: L,D
+Walking distance: 3km Approx drive time: 6 hours spread over the day. *You will need to arrive in Darwin the day before your trip, ensuring that you arrive in time to attend the 3:00pm pre-trip briefing.

 Meals: L,D